 The musician, the photographer

-The Brooklyn Museum’s latest show, Paul McCartney Photographs 1963–64: Eyes of the Storm, which ran from May 3 to August 18, 2024, featured archival photographs taken from the perspective of the acclaimed singer, songwriter, and iconic figure himself.
+Paul McCartney Photographs 1963–64: Eyes of the Storm, currently on display at the de Young Museum from March 1st to July 6th, 2025, features archival photographs taken from the perspective of the acclaimed singer, songwriter, and iconic figure himself.

 During his travels, Beatles member Paul McCartney carried with him a Pentax camera that documented the frenzy of fame and all that came with it from his point of view.
 This show granted us insider access to these never-before-seen prints, which are displayed alongside accompanying video clips and similar material.